scottyam/ComputationalHeatTransfer.jl/AlexREADME.md

 # Added Files
 There are two files used to run the simulation that I added.
 One loops through different fill ratios, and one loops through the number of turns in the OHP.
-There is a post processing file which is used to fined effective k and to generat heat maps.
+There is a post processing file which is used to fined effective k and to generate heat maps.

 # Source code changes for fill ratio
 File we are editing: Preprocessing.jl